-Press the plus/minus button on the shift lever, to increase or decrease the gear range available.
+Press the plus or minus button on the center stack to increase or decrease the gear range available.

-When shifting to L (Manual Mode), the transmission will shift to a preset lower gear range.
+When shifting to L (Low), the transmission will shift to a preset lower gear range.
 For this preset range, the highest gear available is displayed next to the L in the DIC.
-See Driver Information Center (DIC) (Base and Midlevel) ⇒ 104 or Driver Information Center (DIC) (Uplevel) ⇒ 108 for more information.
+See Driver Information Center (DIC) (Base and Midlevel) ⇒ 108 or

+Driver Information Center (DIC) (Uplevel and Denali)

+⇒ 112.
 All gears below that number are available to use.
 For example, when 4 (Fourth) is shown next to the L, 1 (First) through 4 (Fourth) gears are shifted automatically.
 To shift to 5 (Fifth) gear, press the + (Plus) button or shift into D (Drive).

-L (Manual Mode) will prevent shifting to a lower gear range if the engine speed is too high.
+L (Low) will prevent shifting to a lower gear range if the engine speed is too high.
 If vehicle speed is not reduced within the time allowed, the lower gear range shift will not be completed.
 Slow the vehicle, then press the - (Minus) button to the desired lower gear range.

-While using the ERS, cruise control can be used.
+While using ERS, cruise control can be used.